4.1. Survey and monitoring techniques

 What is roughness and rutting?

 Roughness and rutting are considered to be the most important parameters that affect the functional condition of a road and its service level.

 Roughness means vertical unevenness on the road that can cause unhealthy vibrations in the human body.
 View the ROADEX III report “Health Issues Raised by Poorly Maintained Road Networks”.
-It generally consists of frost heave bumps, potholes and longitudinal cracks, to name but a few, and is usually described using IRI (the International Roughness Index).
+It generally consists of frost heave bumps, potholes and transverse and longitudinal cracks, to name a few, and is usually described using IRI (the International Roughness Index).